softark/creole/README.md

 I'd like to thank [@cebe][] for creating [cebe/markdown][] library on which this work depends.

-cebe/markdown is a markdown parser, but it is essentially a well designed general purpose markup language parser which can also be used as a solid base for other markup languages.
+As its name describes, cebe/markdown is a markdown parser, but is also a well designed general purpose markup language parser at the bottom on which you can implement parsers not only for different "flavors" of markdown but also for different markup languages, Creole for instance.

 [@cebe]: https://github.com/cebe "Carsten Brandt"
 [cebe/markdown]: https://github.com/cebe/markdown "A super fast, highly extensible markdown parser for PHP"